Disney Princess: Criteria

 To be included in the Disney Princess line, a character must be a protagonist or main supporting character in an animated theatrical film produced by a studio owned by The Walt Disney Company that is the first film in its franchise (thus excluding characters introduced in sequels, direct-to-video films and television series), must be human in her standard form and in general should be a princess by way of either marriage to a prince or through herself descending from a monarch or tribal chief.
 Exceptionally heroic characters who do not have a royal title can also be included.

 Marketability is a key factor in whether a character is chosen for inclusion in the Disney Princess line.
-Characters from unsuccessful Disney franchises are never seriously considered.
+Characters from unsuccessful Disney franchises are not generally considered.
 In the case of Elsa and Anna, they are eligible by Disney standards but have only sporadically been included (particularly in the aforementioned expanded "Ultimate Princess" line) because the standalone success of the Frozen franchise has made bundling them into the Disney Princess line unnecessary.